gurubamal/success_taste/README.md

 > On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.

-> Vagrant, VirtualBox, and git should be pre-installed (restart device after virtual box install)
+> Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install)

 > It is expected that you are connected to internet